If your dog has suffered a sudden trauma or is experiencing any life-threatening symptoms, please call us immediately at (209) 287-3222

 Do your best to remain calm and have a driver and a passenger hold the dog while you drive.
 We are staffed and equipped to handle all types of emergencies.
 Emergencies are very stressful and it is important that you do your best to remain calm.
 Your dog will be soothed by your ability to remain calm and speak and a calming tone while driving it to the hospital.

 Some types of situations may concern you, but may not have you convinced your dog needs immediate care.
 In these cases, it is still best to err on the side of caution.
-Please call or just come into the veterinary hospital.
+Please call or just come to the veterinary hospital.
 If you decide to call, our staff will do our best to help you decide the best course.
 Unfortunately, dogs will quite often mask symptoms and it may be difficult to determine the seriousness of the illness.
 We are here for you and will take care of your dog in the best way possible.

 Dog Emergencies That Require Immediate Veterinary Attention